Hello, I’m Sadie, a Yorkshire photographer, I flipping love weddings!

 I get excited about light, sunsets, sunshine, party lights, twinkles in eyes, smiles and tears.

 I love to see how the world is painted in light and shadow.
 I love the crazies, people who add colour to the world and to see the beauty that is all around us.
-Coffee makes me smile a lot (and stops me from being grumpy) as well as the husband and kids (most of the time).
+Coffee makes me smile a lot (and stops me from being grumpy) as well as the kids (most of the time) and three fur babies.
 Red wine, cheese and Corona (other bottled beers are available).
-Singing songs out of tune and laughing till I cry.
 There’s a whole lot of awesome in this world.

-I used to have dreams about photographing apples when I was a kid (and not allowed to touch my Dad’s camera and lenses).
+As a child I used to have dreams about photographing apples (and not allowed to touch my Dad’s camera and lenses).
 So I got a Polaroid 600 for my 11th birthday and used to take as many portraits as I could before I ran out of film.
-Art teachers were always my favourites and I managed to use the very basic dark room at school, shooting black and white film and using stopwatches to develop photographs.
-When I got to college in Leeds, we had state of the art facilities with a huge studio to play with and my Dad finally let me loose on his camera kit!
-A few more years of studying got me to working as a picture editor in a small photography agency, which gave me a strong work ethic.
-I spent a large amount of my career working as a Graphic Designer, which increasingly led me back to photography.
+Art teachers were always my favourites, and I managed to use the very basic darkroom at school, shooting black and white film using stopwatches to develop photographs.
+At college in Leeds, we had state of the art facilities with a huge photography studio to play with, and my Dad finally let me loose on his camera kit!
+A few more years of studying got me to working as a picture editor in a small photography agency, which gave me a strong work ethic and made me realise quite how much work goes into image editing!
+Spending much of my career working as a Graphic Designer, which increasingly led me to become a Yorkshire photographer.

-I purchased a decent camera, read lots of books, attended courses and workshops, bought a better camera, shot some events, got a better camera (and another 3), amazing lenses and have been photographing weddings since 2011.
-It is not just a job, it’s the most exciting and lovely thing in the world to do – I’m a sucker for a bit of romance.
+After purchasing a decent camera, I read lots of books, attended courses and workshops, bought a better camera, shot some events, family portraits, got a better camera (and another 5), invested in quality lenses and have been photographing weddings since 2011.
+It is not just a job; it’s the most exciting and lovely thing in the world to do – I’m a sucker for a bit of romance.

-I am also a member of The Guild of Photographers and adhere to their professional guidelines.
-For those who are interested, I am a Canon shooter and currently use 5D mkiii cameras and usually shoot with two cameras to cover a range of focal lengths without having to change lenses and risk missing a moment.
-You can most often find me photographing weddings in Leeds and Yorkshire.
+For those who are interested, I am a Sony shooter and currently use A7III cameras and shoot with two cameras to cover a range of focal lengths without having to change lenses and risk missing a moment.
+You can most often find me photographing weddings in Leeds and Yorkshire, although I’m happy to travel further within the UK and Europe.

-I have put together a list of FAQs, a lot of websites suggest things to ask photographers, some are ridiculously OTT.
+I have put together a list of FAQs, a lot of websites suggest things to ask photographers, some are vast questionnaires that are not always relevant.
 As someone who has photographed hundreds of weddings, I have a pretty good idea of how a wedding day flows.
 I do need to know if there are any surprises to look out for, or if there’s anything out of the ordinary.

 Some dates are really popular, some are not.
 A year is pretty standard, two years is really organised and a month is much less organised!